Kurento/kurento/source/user/configuration.rst

 - ``/etc/kurento/modules/kurento/SdpEndpoint.conf.ini``: Audio/video parameters for *SdpEndpoint*s (i.e. *WebRtcEndpoint* and *RtpEndpoint*).
 - ``/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini``: Specific parameters for *WebRtcEndpoint*.
 - ``/etc/kurento/modules/kurento/HttpEndpoint.conf.ini``: Specific parameters for *HttpEndpoint*.
 - ``/etc/default/kurento-media-server``: This file is loaded by the system's service init files.
-Defines some environment variables, which have an effect on features such as the *Debug Logging*, or the *Kernel Dump* files that are generated when a crash happens.
+Defines some environment variables, which have an effect on features such as the *Debug Logging*, or the *Core Dump* files that are generated when a crash happens.